HDRsoft logo

 I followed your instructions to install the plugin, but it still does not show up in Lightroom.

-If the "Export to Photomatix Pro..." item does not show under "File > Plug-in Extras", then it is likely because Lightroom is looking for plug-ins somewhere other than where you installed it.
-This could happen if Lightroom was installed by a different user account than the one used to install Photomatix Pro for example, but might also depend on other factors specific to your Lightroom installation.
+If the "Export to Photomatix Pro..." item does not show under "File > Plug-in Extras", this could be due to an installation issue or because Lightroom is looking for plugins somewhere other than where you installed it.
+The latter could happen if Lightroom was installed by a different user account than the one used to install Photomatix Pro for example, but might also depend on other factors specific to your Lightroom installation.

-2. On the Plug-in Manager dialog, click on the Add button on the bottom left.
+3. On the Plug-in Manager dialog, click on the Add button at bottom of the list on the left.

 My files are in ProPhoto RGB color space but the results are assigned Adobe RGB.
 How can I change this?